bigcommerce/bigcommerce-for-wordpress/readme.txt

 Built to integrate seamlessly with WordPress, you get access to our native ecommerce features from a single plugin, the ability to sell across multiple channels and marketplaces from a single location, and best of all, an embedded checkout experience that takes on PCI compliance and customer security on your behalf.

-= QUICK START! =
+= Quick Start! =

-Look at details from the latest release, including new features and enhancements here: [https://github.com/bigcommerce/bigcommerce-for-wordpress/releases](https://github.com/bigcommerce/bigcommerce-for-wordpress/releases)
+Look at details from the latest release, including new features and enhancements here: https://github.com/bigcommerce/bigcommerce-for-wordpress/releases

-Dive into how you set up and customize your online store with BC4WP using our guides here: [https://developer.bigcommerce.com/bigcommerce-for-wordpress/getting-started/introduction](https://developer.bigcommerce.com/bigcommerce-for-wordpress/getting-started/introduction)
+Dive into how you set up and customize your site using BC4WP using our guides here: https://developer.bigcommerce.com/bigcommerce-for-wordpress/getting-started/introduction

 Have a suggestion for how we can be better?
-Ping the team! [wordpress-suggestions@bigcommerce.com](mailto:wordpress-suggestions@bigcommerce.com?subject=BC4WP%20Notes)
+Ping the team! wordpress-suggestions@bigcommerce.com

 = DIFFERENT FROM YOUR TRADITIONAL PLUGIN =
 We’ve taken a very different approach to ecommerce in WordPress.
 We set out to build our plugin the WordPress Way: deliver value to the community, build it with WordPress experts and make something developers can call their own.